frintjs/frint/packages/frint-react/README.md

 });
 ```

-Now that we have our Widget defined, we can register it to our Core App:
+Now that we have our Widget defined, we can register it to our Root App:

 ```js
 window.app.registerWidget(Widget, {